 Airbnb hosts are therefore encouraged to familiarize themselves with these stringent claim submission requirements long before a time they ever need to rely on the protections afforded by the guarantee.

-The Host Guarantee May be Void for Failure to Adhere to Local Laws
+4. The Host Guarantee May Be Void for Failure to Adhere to Local Laws

-In the ever-changing landscape of the home sharing economy, rules and regulations are in a state of perpetual flux.
+In the ever-changing landscape of the home-sharing economy, rules and regulations are in a state of perpetual flux.
 These also vary from city-to-city, state-to-state, and country-to-country.
-Many hosts find themselves either wilfully or unknowingly blind to the local laws that impact the legality of their home sharing operations.
+Many hosts find themselves either willfully or unknowingly blind to the local laws that impact the legality of their home sharing operations.